benbarnett/jquery-animate-enhanced/README.md

 * $.toggleDisabledByDefault()
 Toggle the plugin to be disabled by default (can be overridden per animation with avoidCSSTransitions described above) Returns new setting
+* $.setDisabledByDefault(boolean)
+Set the plugin to be disabled by default based on the boolean passed.
+Returns new setting
 * $(e).translation()
 Returns current X and Y coordinates for (e) no matter how the element is being positioned Returns in the format { x: 0, y: 0 }